-- The Governing Board is fully aware of its statutory duty under Children and Young Person's Act, Designated Teacher (Looked After Pupils etc) (England) Regulations 2009 - The Governing Board is aware of its responsibilities as outlined by "Supporting Looked After Learners A practical guide for school governors" DfES 2006

-- The Governing Board supports the Head Teacher, designated teacher and other staff in ensuring the needs of looked after children are met. - The named governor with responsibility for monitoring provision for looked after children is Mrs Hilary Hart.
+- The Local Governing Committee is fully aware of its statutory duty under Children and Young Person's Act, Designated Teacher (Looked After Pupils etc) (England) Regulations 2009 - The Local Governing Committee is aware of its responsibilities as outlined by "Supporting Looked After Learners A practical guide for school governors" DfES 2006 - The Local Governing Committee supports the Head Teacher, designated teacher and other staff in ensuring the needs of children looked after are met. - The named governor with responsibility for monitoring provision for children looked after is Mrs Hilary Hart.

-Pupil Premium for Looked After Children
+Pupil Premium for children looked after